Tall teens girls who get “bullied” or insulted about their height can say two simple words that will stop the taunting dead in its tracks.

-Have fun with this.
 The bully will soon begin buckling and will either go away or change the subject to something neutral.

 This is basic psychology.
 You just presented a very unprepared person with a challenge that he or she is totally unequipped to take on.